-3 To initiate a formal complaint, complainant(s) must complete, sign, and submit the Complaint Form located on the Faculty Senate website, which includes the following mandatory elements.
+iii.
+To initiate a formal complaint, complainant(s) must complete, sign, and submit the Complaint Form located on the Faculty Senate website, which includes the following mandatory elements.

-a.
+a).
 Concise statement identifying the complaint(s) with contact information.

-b.
+b).
 Concise statement identifying the respondent(s) with contact information.

-c.
+c).
 Basis for seeking a review by the Faculty Senate.

-d.
+d).
 Each and every specific section of the code, policies, and/or standards that was allegedly violated.

-e.
+e).
 Supporting documentation pertinent or referred to in the complaint to

 substantiate the alleged code, policies, and/or standards violations.

-f.
+f).
 Summary of the complaint with a description of the issue giving rise to the complaint.

-g.
+g).
 Concise statement on how the alleged conduct of the respondent(s) violated the code, policies, and/or standards.

-h.
+h).
 Concise statement of the negative effect that the alleged violation has had on complainant(s).

-i.
+i).
 Reasonable outcomes that would resolve this situation.

-j.
+j).
 Summary of efforts to resolve this complaint.

-4. The complainant(s) shall submit the completed Complaint Form and supporting documents in both electronic and hard copy forms to the Senate Office addressed to the Faculty Senate Executive Committee (EC).
+iv.
+The complainant(s) shall submit the completed Complaint Form and supporting documents in both electronic and hard copy forms to the Senate Office addressed to the Faculty Senate Executive Committee (EC).

-5. Complaints are not confidential.
+v.
+Complaints are not confidential.
 Elements of this complaint may be released as needed at the discretion of the Faculty Senate Executive Committee.

-6. The complaint will be delivered to all members of the EC at the next scheduled EC meeting.
+vi.
+The complaint will be delivered to all members of the EC at the next scheduled EC meeting.
 The EC has the primary responsibility to ensure and to arrange an appropriate review by applicable committees.
 The EC will conduct an initial review of the complaint within 10 business days during the academic year to determine:

-a.
+a).
 Whether the complaint falls within the Senate’s purview.
 If not, the EC will return the complaint to the complainant(s) with recommendations as to the appropriate avenue for resolution to the complaint.

-b.
+b).
 Whether the complaint package is complete.
 If incomplete, the EC may request the complainant(s) to revise and resubmit the complaint.

-7. Depending on the basis for complaint, the EC will charge the appropriate Senate standing committee(s) or at its discretion may decide to form an ad hoc committee to review the complaint.
+vii.
+Depending on the basis for complaint, the EC will charge the appropriate Senate standing committee(s) or at its discretion may decide to form an ad hoc committee to review the complaint.
 The assigned committee shall write an opinion specifically addressing the alleged policy and code violations.
 The committee(s) will be given specific parameters to work with and shall be required to consider all application of the code and policies.